Strong Legal Help For All Your Family Law Needs

 In a Texas divorce, real estate is part of the asset division process.
 Texas is a community property state, meaning any property acquired during the marriage belongs to both spouses and is typically subject to a 50/50 split.

 All community real estate, including your primary residence, vacation home and rental properties like an apartment building or condo, will be subject to division.
 It is essential to ensure all assets are accounted for.
 Some divorcing spouses try to hide real estate assets.
 This is especially common when one spouse handles all financial matters during the marriage.
-A thorough investigation by experts like forensic accountants can be necessary to give you a complete picture of the assets in the community pool and ensure you get your fair share.
+A thorough investigation by experts like forensic accountants can be necessary to give you a complete picture of the assets in the community pool.
+A Round Rock high net worth divorce lawyer can help ensure complex real estate assets are identified, valued and divided fairly.

 When it comes to the family home, there are several options.
 One spouse might buy out the other’s share, or the home might be sold and the proceeds divided.
 Less often, the divorcing couple agrees to continue owning the house jointly.
 The same applies to other real estate, such as vacation homes or rental properties.